 As mentioned earlier, oil your hair well.
 That makes it difficult for colors to stick on.
 Tie your hair in a bun if you have long hair.
-This will prevent your locks from being exposed to harmful colours and chemicals.
+This will prevent your locks from being exposed to harmful colors and chemicals.

 If your hair suffers from split ends or is more prone to split-ends due to the Holi colors, use a strong shampoo to wash it off.
-Expecting the colour to come off in the first rinse is definitely not possible.
+Expecting the color to come off in the first rinse is definitely not possible.
 Hence, Dr.Poonam stresses on opting for a strong shampoo to get both the oil and color off as compared to antiseptic soaps and shampoos.
 Post shampooing, she advises using hair serums and conditioners to help retain the moisture of the hair.

 Post being splattered and smeared with colors, Dr.Poonam says it is okay to leave the colors on you for about four to five hours at the most, but if the colors have strong chemicals, it is best to get them off within two hours.
 You could get skin allergies due to double exposure- chemicals and the hot sun.